An Update On The Rare Earths Sector And Some Promising Rare Earths Stocks To Consider

 The Bear Lodge Project in Wyoming USA

-Texas Mineral Resources Corp. ("(TMRC") (OTCQB:TMRC) - Price = USD 1.12 / USA Rare Earth LLC
+Texas Mineral Resources Corp. ("(TMRC") (OTCQB:TMRC) - Price = USD 1.12/USA Rare Earth LLC

 TMRC's flagship Round Top Project is located in Hudspeth County, Texas.
 The project is dominated by rhyolite ore enriched in rare earth elements (REEs), especially heavy rare earths (HREEs), as well as several other critical elements including lithium.
 It is reported that the Project "offers a 130-year supply of the critical minerals."

-TMRC has a development agreement with USA Rare Earth LLC (“USA Rare Earth”) whereby the partner will earn up to 70% interest in the Round Top project once its $10 million investment leads to a Bankable Feasibility Study.
-Thereafter USA Rare Earth can earn an additional 10% interest with a $3 million cash payment to TMRC.
+TMRC has a development agreement with USA Rare Earth LLC ("USA Rare Earth") whereby the partner will earn up to 70% interest in the Round Top project once its $10 million investment leads to a Bankable Feasibility Study.
+Thereafter, USA Rare Earth can earn an additional 10% interest with a $3 million cash payment to TMRC.

 A recent Reuters report stated: